Montana-Media-Arts/461_WebServer-Fall2022/modules/week-11/_posts/2017-03-10-conclusions.md

 # Weekly Conclusions

-Hopefully we made some good progress on understanding how to condense PHP now.
+Hopefully we are feeling pretty good about what we are doing for the login system.